JuliaDynamics/RecurrenceAnalysis.jl/docs/src/rplots.md

 ## Simple Recurrence Plots
-The recurrence matrices are internally stored as sparse matrices with boolean values.
-Typically in the literature one does not "see" the matrices themselves but instead a plot of them (hence "Recurrence Plots").
+The recurrence matrices are internally stored as sparse matrices with Boolean values.
+Typically in the literature one does not sees the plots of the matrices  (hence "Recurrence Plots").
 By default, when a Recurrence Matrix is created we "show" a mini plot of it which is a text-based scatterplot.

 Here is an example recurrence plot/matrix of a full trajectory of the Roessler system:
 ```@example MAIN
 using RecurrenceAnalysis, DynamicalSystemsBase

+# Create trajectory of Roessler system
 @inbounds function roessler_rule(u, p, t)
     a, b, c = p
     du1 = -u[2]-u[3]